The supplement everyone has heard of, creatine is widely embraced by bodybuilders, because of its affordability, versatility and effectiveness.

 All you need to know, for now, is that creatine is credible, creatine is effective and creatine ‘works’.
 (Not that other supplements don’t ‘work’, it’s just that creatine is so well-proven that its effectiveness is indisputable).

-In this article, we go into exactly how it works, focusing on the five key benefits of creatine.
+In this article, we go into exactly how it works, focusing on the five key creatine benefits.
 Brace yourself for some science.

 What is creatine?

-“There’s so any misconceptions about what creatine actually is”, says Simon.
+“There’s so many misconceptions about what creatine actually is”, says Simon.
 “Creatine is found in everyone’s muscles, and put simply, it’s an organic compound used for high-intensity energy.”

 The average 70kg person stores around 100-120g in their skeletal muscle but can store 160g.
 Creatine supplementation aims to fill up this tank.